 Everyone is required to wear face coverings in the Tanner Building and classrooms.
 Please come prepared with your own masks.
 See Masks for more details.

 Everyone is required to remain at least six feet apart from other individuals.
 This is in addition to wearing a face covering within the Tanner Building and classrooms.

 Healthy Together App

-Students and employees are required to download and use the free Healthy Together App on iOS or Android, which evaluates an person’s health by asking COVID-related symptom questions and then, if required, provides information about available local testing locations.
+In order to come to campus and access campus services, students and employees are required to download and use the free Healthy Together app on iOS or Android, which evaluates a person’s health by asking COVID-related symptom questions and then, if required, provides information about available local testing locations.

 Students, faculty, and staff who do not have a smartphone or tablet will be required to fill out a daily checkup form and carry a physical copy of that form.